Modern Migration Policy for students

 Keep in mind that if you started a preparatory year you will need to pass 100% order to continue on to the regular degree programme.
 Obtaining 50% of your ECTS is not enough in that case.
 If you did obtain at least 50% you can choose to leave the University or switch to another programme (this cannot be another pre-programme).
 Please do send the Immigration Service Desk (ISD) a message if you intend to do the latter.

-The MoMi policy has been recently implemented.
-It is therefore possible that not all programme coordinators are aware of the consequences this policy has for you.
+The MoMi policy has been implemented since 2013.
+It is possible that not all programme coordinators are aware of the consequences this policy has for you.
 Moreover, for students without a residence permit this has no consequences.
 Please contact ISD and your study advisor or programme coordinator to inquire the possibilities of an adjusted programme.

 I am currently enrolled in a pre-programme, but I want to switch to another pre-programme.
 Is that possible?